seirob-exemplar/self-managing-IoT-Edge-Cloud-exemplar-for-enhancing-robustness-in-environmental-monitoring/virtual_implementation/README.md

 7. Download *chirpstack_ws* and install the dependencies specified in *dependencies.txt* (run each line separately in your terminal)
 8. Open *setup.py* in virtual_implementation/chirpstack_ws and replace the “broker_server” value with your server ip address.
 9. Run *the main.py* file, a window appears.
 Click on start AppServer, then Start gateways and in the end Start watchdog.
 Check the system behavior with the Console Log of every component.

+## Scenarios
+* Scenario S1: every time AppServer receives a message from watchdog, it checks its battery level and, based on this value, sends a reconfiguration message increasing time-to-send and time-to-receive in order to increase the watchdog lifetime.
+Whenever a configuration message is sent the AppServer console shows the message: *APPSERVER ENQUEQUE WATCHDOG watchdogname CONFIGURATION*.
+Subsequently, the watchdog console shows the following message: *CONFIGURED WATCHDOG: watchdogname - timetosend: value ms timetoreceive: value ms*.
+It means that the watchdog received the reconfiguration message and changed the parameters.

+* Scenario S2: every time the gateway receives a message from a watchdog, forwards it to the AppServer and updates the variables associated to that watchdog (e.g. "last seen", last time the watchdog sent data).
+When "last seen" is greater than a threshold it means that the watchdog is not active and an error message is printed on the gateway console: *WATCHDOG watchdogname IS SILENT.
+LAST POSITION: {'latitude': lat, 'longitude': long}*.
+Subsequently, the gateway sends a message to the AppServer on the /silent/watchdog topic to notify that the watchdog is no longer active.
+AppServer prints on its console a message: *WATCHDOG watchdogname IS SILENT.
+LAST POSITION:{'latitude': lat, 'longitude': long}*

+* Scenario S3: AppServer periodically checks the functioning of the gateways by sending a message on the /command/ping topic.
+The gateways reply to the message by posting on the event/echo topic.
+If after 3 pings the AppServer does not receive an echo, it prints an error message on its console: *EDGENODE gatewayname IS NOT WORKING.
+LAST POSITION: {'latitude': lat, 'longitude': long}*.
+Through the console of AppServer and gateway it is possible to verify the correct functioning.

 ## Chirpstack AppServer
 The ChirpStack AppServer installed on the Virtual Machine provides a web-interface (reachable through *server_ip_address*:8080) in which there are already the following virtual devices: